-Mark Buckley received his PhD in physics from Cornell University in 2010 and worked under Dr. Louis Soslowsky as a post-doctoral fellow at the University of Pennsylvania from 2010-2012.
+Mark Buckley received his Ph.D. in Physics from Cornell University under the mentorship of Drs.
+Itai Cohen and Lawrence Bonassar in 2010 and worked under Dr. Louis Soslowsky as a post-doctoral fellow at the University of Pennsylvania from 2010-2012.
 He joined the faculty of the Department of Biomedical Engineering at the University of Rochester in January of 2013.
-He has co-authored 16 publications on diverse topics ranging from three-dimensional tracking of swimming bacteria to the mechanical properties of cartilage under shear loading.
-Dr. Buckley is currently interested in “viscoelastic” soft biological tissues like cartilage and tendon that exhibit both fluid- and solid-like mechanical properties.
-His research emphasizes finding ways to control and exploit these complex properties to diagnose damage and disease, guide rehabilitation protocols and evaluate treatment and repair strategies in these tissues.
+He has co-authored publications on diverse topics ranging from three-dimensional tracking of swimming bacteria to the use of ultrasound elastography to quantify transverse compressive strain in the Achilles tendon.
+Dr. Buckley is particularly interested in the mechanics of soft biological tissues including cartilage, tendon and the cornea.
+His research emphasizes finding ways to control and exploit their complex mechanical properties to prevent graft damage during transplantation surgeries, diagnose injury and disease, guide rehabilitation protocols, and evaluate treatment and repair strategies.

 Confocal micrograph of articular cartilage under dynamic shear loading.
 The black stripes are photobleached lines used as markers to track time-dependent tissue deformation.